-IIP Placements in Bioscience, Bioengineering, & Chemical Biological Engineering
+IIP Internships in Bioscience, Bioengineering, & Chemical Biological Engineering

-Academy of Sciences of the Czech Republic (ASCR): Institute of Nanobiology and Structural Biology, Department of Structure and Function of Proteins
+Academy of Sciences of the Czech Republic, Center for Nanobiology and Structural Biology

 Location: Nové Hrady, Czech Republic

-- Experimental Project: The experimental basis for modeling interactions in and between biomolecules and complex biologically relevant systems for the restriction modification system EcoR124I.
-The IIP intern will not repeat something somebody has done already, but would use a unique mutant that should alter the functionality of either the DNA translocation or the endonuclease activity.
-The project would involve: 1) Polymerase chain reaction using primers that would introduce the mutation, amplification of the DNA; 2) Growing of e.coli cells used later for over-expression; 3) Over-expression of protein in e.coli cells; 4) French pressing the cells to disrupt them; 5) isolation of protein from the crude extract using gel filtration and affinity and ion exchange chromatography; 6) Malachite green assay to monitor ATPase activity of your protein; 7) In vitro assay of DNA cleavage; 8) Limited proteoplysis.
-In nearly all steps SDS-phage electrophoresis is used to monitor either the successful amplification, the over-expression, the protein purity or the fragments after cleavage.
-In parallel the theoretical work would include: 1) Generation of a homology model of point mutation, 2) Docking of ATP into the system, 3) Molecular dynamics simulation of the system in simple-point water, and 4) calculation of the ATP binding energy.
+- Protein expression and purification, structural and functional characterization of protein systems - This project will focus on the experimental characterization of interactions in and between biomolecules and complex biologically relevant systems (like for example restriction modification system EcoR124I or the cation translocation system TrK1).
+The IIP intern would not repeat something somebody has done already, but would use a unique mutant, that should alter the functionality.
+In this sense this is a new and un-characterized protein, as we do not know its actual functionality unless the IIP intern will find out!
+This project involves: 1) Polymerase chain reaction using primers that would introduce the mutation, amplification of the DNA, 2) Growing of e.coli or yeast cells used later for over-expression, 3) Over-expression of protein in e.coli or yeast cells, 4) French pressing the cells to disrupt them, 5) isolation of protein from the crude extract using gel filtration and affinity and ion exchange chromatography, 6) In vitro assays to monitor protein activity , 7) Ligand-binding studies like ITC/SPR/fluorescence/microscale thermophoresis 8) limited proteolysis.
+In nearly all steps SDS-phage electrophoresis is used to monitor either the successful amplificiation, the overexpression, the protein purity or the fragments after cleavage.

-Applicants should have academic interest in life sciences, an understanding of biologically relevant systems and how they can be understood by computational modeling, a good background in physics and mathematics;, and a good relation to computers as a scientific tool.
+Qualifications: IIP candidates should have academic interest in life sciences, an understanding of biologically relevant systems and how they can be understood by computational modeling, a good background in physics and mathematics;, and a good relation to computers as a scientific tool.
 General UNIX knowledge is welcome, but no programming is required.
-Two placements have been created for International Internship Program (IIP) interns.

 Location: Singapore, Singapore